eCandidus/aoLists-db/README.md

 * `POST /metadata` - Sets the credentials user profile
 * `POST /metadata/set` - Sets entries in the credentials user profile
 * `GET /users/:user/metadata` - Returns the user profile
-* `POST /users/:user/metadata` - Sets the user profile
 * `POST /users/:user/metadata/set` - Sets entries in the user profile
 * `POST /users/metadata/set` - Sets entries in all the user profiles

+* `GET /noti/users` - Returns an array of users that have registered with the notifications sub-system
+* `GET /noti` - Returns an array of notification objects for the authenticated user
+* `POST /noti` - Sends a notification message to the user

 * `GET /util/hash/:value` - Returns the hash of the value